cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ## Abstract

-This ADR provides hooks for app modules to publish snapshot of additional state(outside of IAVL tree) for state-sync.
+This ADR outlines a hooks-based mechanism for application modules to provide additional state (outside of the IAVL tree) to be used during state sync.

 ## Context

-New clients use state-sync to download snapshots of module state from peer nodes.
-Currently, the snapshot consists of a stream of `SnapshotStoreItem` and `SnapshotIAVLItem`, which means for app modules that maintain their states outside of the IAVL tree, they can not add their states to the snapshot stream for state-sync.
+New clients use state-sync to download snapshots of module state from peers.
+Currently, the snapshot consists of a stream of `SnapshotStoreItem` and `SnapshotIAVLItem`, which means that application modules that define their state outside of the IAVL tree cannot include their state as part of the state-sync process.

-Notification: `Even though the module state data is outside of the tree, for determinism we require that the hash of the external data should be posted in the IAVL tree`
+Note, Even though the module state data is outside of the tree, for determinism we require that the hash of the external data should be posted in the IAVL tree.

 ## Decision